Everything is easier when others are on our side, help our cause, or contribute to our mission.

 It’s this attitude that has given ‘selling’ a bad name.

 Instead, try the opposite: create a way for others to want to be pulled in.

-People love to buy (or buy in, if it’s about a ‘sale’ that doesn’t involve money), but everyone loathes being sold to.
+People love to buy (or buy in, if it’s about a ‘sale’ that doesn’t involve money), but pretty much everyone loathes being sold to.

 When you can create a vision in the other, of a kind and intensity that they want to be part of or step into, it’s that vision that will pull them in.

-It’s a much nicer, more ethical, and far more effective way to get people to help us further our cause.
+It’s a much nicer, more ethical, and far more effective way to get people to get on our side and say ‘yes’.

 I’ll show you, if you’re ready to step up to the plate, and get my training on ethical selling.